 4. The Fourth Step

 Some DGs offer placements to trainees during the third step, while others organize interviews (the fourth step).

 After I sent emails to every DG and agency, I got two answers.

 First, one DG offered me an interview.
 I did it, then waited.
 Meanwhile, the JRC offered me a traineeship, without any interviews.

-My sole purpose was to get into the Commission.
+Even though the other DG was better, my sole purpose was to get into the Commission.
 This application was my only shot since my plan afterward was to be serious about business.

 So I said yes to the JRC.